bwalshe/simple_net/readme.md

 # Things that could be improved
 * Add a softmax output layer.
 * Give more control over the learning rate, number of layers, etc.
+* Make it easy to choose between ReLU and sigmoid activation functions.
 * Annealing, adaptive learning rate, all the things that actually make neural nets viable.
 * General refactor to allow the components to be tested.